Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Discussion

-Recent work \cite{VilasiniColbeck_Jamming} shows that jamming can lead to a violation of NSS in certain scenarios (contrary to previous claims \cite{Grunhaus1996, Horodecki2019}).
-Our results highlight that even in scenarios where jamming obeys NSS, it can lead to counter-intuitive effects due to the (certifiable) violation of NSC.
-The space-time configuration of our second task allows measurement outcomes to occur at earlier times than the corresponding settings, yet jamming would enable the generation of PR box correlations between these setting-outcome variables.
-This also provides a connection between jamming non-local correlations with other post-quantum correlations such as PR boxes.
+\else {\it Conclusions and outlook.}|\fi We have studied the relationship between the (sometimes conflated) relativistic principles of no superluminal causation and no superluminal signalling.
+That these are distinct has been noted before in the context of Bell’s theorem which implies a gap between classical theories constrained by NSC vs.\ NSS.
+Here, we have discussed an information theoretic task that would, in principle, allow the two principles to be operationally distinguished regardless of whether the underlying theory is classical or non-classical.

-There is scope to further investigate the information processing power and limitations of theories with these principles, as well as related principles such as \emph{no causal loops (NCL)} which has been formalised in our framework~\cite{VilasiniColbeckPRA, VilasiniColbeckPRL}.
-For example, in the context of comparing NSC and NSS, it would be interesting to understand the implications of being able to generate PR box correlations in the space-time configuration of Task~\ref{task: task2} for tasks such as cryptography or communication complexity.
-Furthermore, Ref.~\cite{VilasiniColbeckPRL} shows, through a constructive example that NSS does not imply NCL even in acyclic space-times such as Minkowski space-time.
-Formally comparing information processing in theories constrained by NCL to those constrained by NSS would allow us to identify whether one can surpass the other.
+Although no experimental evidence currently suggests that either NSC or NSS is violated by nature, understanding how they constrain the landscape of possible physical theories is valuable for the foundations of physics.
+Recent work~\cite{VilasiniColbeck_Jamming} demonstrates that jamming can lead to a violation of NSS in certain scenarios, contrary to previous claims~\cite{Grunhaus1996, Horodecki2019}, but even in scenarios where jamming obeys NSS, it can produce counterintuitive effects due to the certifiable violation of NSC.
+Since NSC is a fundamental relativistic principle, its certifiable violation in jamming theories, as shown by our protocol, supports arguments for the non-physicality of such theories~\cite{VilasiniColbeck_Jamming, Weilenmann2023}.

-The relationship between relativistic causality principles has bearing on our understanding of fundamental physics.
-Considering the differences in information processing power that arise from such principles facilitates a better understanding of why the world works in the way it does and may point to new axioms for physical laws.
+Our work provides a connection between jamming non-local correlations and other post-quantum correlations, such as PR boxes, while demonstrating that jamming theories in $(1+1)$D Minkowski spacetime permit a form of retrocausality that could in principle be operationally verified without violating NSS.
+The present work goes beyond our previous work~\cite{VilasiniColbeckPRL}, which demonstrated causal loops without superluminal signalling in $(1+1)$D, by establishing an operational gap between NSC and NSS even in theories having an acyclic causal structure and hence a well-defined ordering of agents' operations, while linking this to a novel form of certifiable retrocausality that can exist without invoking causal loops.
+This has wider implications in both physics and philosophy, since retrocausality has been proposed as a mechanism for Bell inequality violations (see, e.g.,~\cite{Standford_retrocausality,Wharton2020, Wharton2018, Price_2008} for a review) and our findings can help understanding information-processing gaps between theories with definite vs.\ indefinite causal order~\cite{Hardy2005, Oreshkov2012, Chiribella2013} from the perspective of relativistic principles.